 A lot is at stake when you face statutory rape charges: your freedom, relationships, reputation, and so much more.
 When you hire a statutory rape defense attorney, you’re hiring someone who will advocate for your rights.

 Statutory rape charges carry serious consequences.
-Schedule a free case assessment with one of our statutory rape defense attorneys.
+Schedule a case assessment with one of our statutory rape defense attorneys.
 The two of you will discuss your rights and how you should proceed.

 Call 303-688-0944 to set up that appointment or schedule it online.